London Borough of Barnet: Ethnicity

+Religion

 Economy

 Chipping Barnet has been a market town since the thirteenth century, the rest of the area was agricultural.
 In 1588 Queen Elizabeth I granted a charter to the Lord of the Manor of Barnet to hold a twice yearly horse fair.
 The first example of an American style out-of-town shopping centre was built at Brent Cross in the 1970s.
 McDonald's has its UK headquarters at East Finchley.
 Argonaut Games once had its head office in Edgware.

 Transport

 Transport policy

 Former mayor of London Ken Livingstone said once said that Barnet's transport agenda is "recklessly anti-public transport, anti-pedestrian and anti-cycling" and that Barnet has become a "laboratory experiment for some very ill-thought out policies".
 In 2004 cycle lanes were removed and cycle training funding cut by the controversial pro-motorist councillor Brian Coleman.

 Road

 The A5 is a major road in that forms much of the borough's western border.
 It is also the first Roman built road in England.
 It later took the Anglo-Saxon name Watling Street.
 The Great North Road passes through the borough starting at East Finchley and crossing into Hertfordshire at Monken Hadley.
 It was a coaching route used by mail coaches between London, York and Edinburgh.
 The many inns on the road provided accommodation, stabling for the horses and replacement mounts.
 A section of the A1 road was built to bypass this route through Mill Hill, eventually joining the Great North Road at Hatfield.

 The Finchley Road was built as a turnpike in the 1830s linking the West End to Finchley.
 The A41 splits off from the Finchley Road just before it crosses the borough boundary, briefly merges with the A1 through Mill Hill, leaving the borough at Edgware.

 The North Circular Road (or A406) is part of a north orbital route for London; it crosses the borough east–west linking all the other major routes.
 Junctions one, two and four of the M1 motorway are in the borough.
 London Gateway services is at the site of the abandoned third junction.
 The bus routes in the borough are managed by Transport for London.